Twitch Earnings | When do I need to pay tax?

 How to resolve…

-As part of the tax interview you may be asked for a TIN (Tax Identification Number), for UK based individuals this will be your NI number (Individuals), or company UTR (Limited Companies).
-With this to hand Twitch can hopefully identify you properly, so to avoid the 30% withholding tax on your income.
+As part of the tax interview, you may be asked for a TIN (Tax Identification Number).
+For UK-based individuals, this will be your National Insurance number (Individuals), or company UTR (Limited Companies).
+With this to hand, Twitch can hopefully identify you properly, enabling you to avoid the 30% withholding tax on your Twitch income.

 As a UK resident, you may also need to complete a W-8BEN form to get fully verified.
 We can help you with this if you need!